clojure-grimoire/grimoire/resources/1.5.0/clojure.core/>=/docstring.md

-Returns non-nil if nums are in monotonically non-increasing order,otherwise false.
+Returns non-nil if nums are in monotonically non-increasing order, otherwise false.